 Learn how to draw a great looking Ferris Wheel with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Ferris Wheel.
+By following the simple steps, you too can easily draw a perfect Ferris Wheel.

 The Ferris wheel is a common sight at fairs, carnivals, theme parks, and other attractions.
 Sometimes called "revolving observation wheels," Ferris wheels consist of ridable open or enclosed cars that travel the circumference of a large upright wheel.